tmtsoftware/csw-prototype/util/README.md

 * CharKey
 * BooleanKey

-The following keys support one or more values that are each one and two dimensional arrays (stored internally as Arrays):
+The following keys support one or more values that are each one or two dimensional arrays (stored internally as Arrays):

 * IntArrayKey, IntMatrixKey
 * ShortArrayKey, ShortMatrixKey